-Cola nut, an herb originating from West Africa, has been widely used by indigenous tribes for centuries.
-Although its use has declined in more recent years, it retains much popularity along the southwestern African coast.
+Cola nut, also known as kola nut, among other names, has been widely used by African tribes for centuries.
+Although the use of this indigenous West African herb has declined in recent years, it retains much popularity along the southwestern African coast.
 Throughout the Western world, on the other hand, most people are unfamiliar with cola nut, and are therefore unaware of its nutritional and medicinal potential.
-Originally domesticated in modern-day Nigeria, it was used initially to ease hunger and provide energy, although it later became a popular snack at social gatherings where alcohol was banned.
-While its production today is not as widespread as it once was, it is still in frequent use.

 Cola Nut Medicinal Properties